9431 Alderbury St, Cypress, CA 90630

 • Abnormal facial features (such as a thin upper lid or wide-set eyes)

 The brain and central nervous system (CNS) are particularly affected by alcohol during the prenatal period.
 Alcohol can significantly damage portions of the fetal brain.
 This damage can lead to lifelong problems, including functional impairments and cognitive deficiencies.
-FAS brain impairments can also manifest as behavioral issues and social skills deficits, creating hardships later in adulthood with personal and career relationships.
+Fetal alcohol syndrome effects on brain development can also manifest as behavioral issues and social skills deficits, creating hardships later in adulthood with personal and career relationships.

-Because FAS is part of a group of conditions, it\'s vital to differentiate FAS from other FASDs.
+Because FAS is part of a group of conditions, it’s vital to differentiate it from other FASDs.
 For example, people with an alcohol-related neurodevelopmental disorder (ARND) may have challenges with memory, attention, and learning.
 In contrast, people with alcohol-related congenital disabilities have physical issues such as bone and kidney problems.
 Interventions would differ for each condition.

 Fetal Alcohol Syndrome Statistics